mspnp/performance-optimization/NoCache/docs/NoCaching.md

 # No Caching

 The purpose of caching is to avoid repeatedly retrieving the same information from a resource that is expensive to access, and/or to reduce the need to expend processing resources constructing the same items when they are required by multiple requests.
 In a cloud service that has to handle many concurrent requests, the overhead associated with repeated operations can impact the performance and scalability of the system.

+Caching can also help to reduce costs by reducing traffic into and out of resources such as data stores that make a charge for each request.
+In some cases, resource access might be metered and limited depending on the level of service provided by the resource host.
+Exceeding the resource access limit during a specified period of time might make the resource inaccessible or result in increased charges.
+Examples of such resources include Azure SQL Database where the rate of work and the number of transactions that can be performed each month are governed by the number of Database Throughput Units (DTUs) provided by the service tier and performance level selected for the service; a higher service tier and performance level grants more DTUs but at a higher monthly fee.

 The following code snippet shows an example method that uses Entity Framework to connect to the [AdventureWorks2012][AdventureWorks2012] sample database implemented by using Azure SQL Database.
 The method then fetches the details of a customer (returned as a `Person` object) specified by the `id` parameter.
 Each time this method runs, it incurs the expense of communicating with the database.
 In a system designed to support multiple concurrent users, separate requests might retrieve the same information from the database.
-The costs associated with repeated requests can accumulate quickly.
+The costs associated with repeated requests (in terms of I/O overhead and data access charges) can accumulate quickly.
 Additionally, if the system is unable to connect to the database for some reason then requests will fail:

 **C#**